Do Go On - 125 - The Legend of Bigfoot

 I want to be convinced.

-I was thinking it was gonna be like the Moth Man,
+I was thinking it was going to be like the moth man.

 While the term Bigfoot was first recorded in the 1950s,

-Versions of Bigfoot range from a harmless giant who saw fish from fishermen's nests and
+Versions of Bigfoot range from a harmless giant who stole fish from fishermen's nests and nets

-which meant the Bigfoot had a lot of different names.
+which meant that Bigfoot had a lot of different names.

 especially in North America as the...